-Pacific Place is proud to showcase world-renowned artist Julian Opie’s site-specific work, Running 3.
+Pacific Place is proud to showcase world-renowned artist Julian Opie’s site-specific works, Parade. and Running 3.
+(2020).

 The artist has commented on observing busy city crowds:

 A constant flow in both directions.
 Each person a mass of decisions and style and attributes with a destination and only a fleeting moment in front of me but combined, they create a constant flowing crowd.
 Each random person would be great to draw, better than I could ever invent.